STUDY "THE ROLE OF LOGISTICS SERVICE PROVIDERS IN THE UTILIZATION OF FTAs BY EXPORTERS"

 The second part of this study focuses on a microeconomic analysis of the individual performances of exporting companies in 2020.

-Download the study "Impact of the COVID-19 crisis on Belgian Foreign Trade - Part 2 - 2020" in French here.
+Download the publication "Impact of the COVID-19 crisis on Belgian Foreign Trade - Part 2 - 2020" in French here.

-Download the study "Impact of the COVID-19 crisis on Belgian Foreign Trade - Part 2 - 2020" in Dutch here.
+Download the publication "Impact of the COVID-19 crisis on Belgian Foreign Trade - Part 2 - 2020" in Dutch here.

-This study is the result of 12 months of statistical research and a micro-economic analysis of individual performances of exporting companies in 2020.
+This publication is the result of 12 months of statistical research and a micro-economic analysis of individual performances of exporting companies in 2020.

 * Part 1 - During the first lockdown (March-May 2020)